johnedstone/bitnami-wordpress-migration/zabbix_readme.md

 ### Configure Zabbix on separate IP (Elastic IP)
-* prep: rerun playbook with listen_IP for existing internal IP
+* prep: rerun playbook with listen_IP value for existing internal IP to separate out the two IPs
-* add a 2nd interface
+* add a secondary ip address to the existing interface, which will be in the same subnet as the first IP
+* enable this role in private_vars.yaml: configure_zabbix: yes
+* rerun the playbook so that the running OS will add the secondary ip to the existing interface
 * assign a 2nd Elastic IP
-* enable this role in private_vars.yaml: configure_zabbix: yes

 ### References on adding a 2nd IPO
 * https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html